-As we focus on this targeted set of goals and guardrails, there are additional grades and subjects in which our students are tested.
-In addition, there are other assessments, beyond state required End-of-Grade (EOG) and End-of-Course (EOC) exams, that our students take and serve as measure of our district's performance.
-The following is an overview of those tests and measures.
+While we are focused on targeted sets of goals, there are additional grades and subjects in which our students are tested.
+Additionally, there are other assessments, beyond state-required End-of-Grade (EOG) and End-of-Course (EOC) exams, that our students take and that serve as a measure of our district's performance.
+The following is an overview of EOG and EOC 2022-23 results, as well as results for the ACT, SAT®, and AP® Exams.